IE155/Items-Tweaks/README.md

 - Works: Both when aiming at blocks and in the air
 - Consumption: One fire charge per launch (except in creative mode)

+### 6. Breeze Rod Smelting

+Smelt a breeze rod in a furnace to obtain a blaze rod.
+This provides an alternative way to acquire blaze rods without visiting the Nether.

+- Input: 1 Breeze Rod
+- Output: 1 Blaze Rod
+- Experience: 0.7 XP
+- Smelting time: 200 ticks (10 seconds)

+### 7. Riptide Trident Anywhere

+Use a trident with the Riptide enchantment in any environment, without needing to be in water or rain.
+The mod automatically detects when you're holding a trident and allows the riptide effect to work anywhere.

+- Works: In any environment (no water or rain required)
+- Detection: Automatically checks if holding a trident
+- Compatibility: Fully compatible with vanilla riptide mechanics
+- Enchantment: Requires Riptide enchantment on trident

 ### 6. Custom Items

 - **Leaf Litter Pickaxe**: Crafted with leaf litter, used for gathering leaf litter efficiently